ta3ag/lbd/_sources/globalvar.txt

 ordinary IR node translation, it has static (absolute address) and PIC mode.
 Backend deals this translation by create DAG nodes in function LowerGlobalAddress() which called by LowerOperation().
-Function LowerOperation() take care all Custom type of operation.
+Function LowerOperation() takes care all Custom type of operation.
 Backend set global address as Custom operation by **”setOperationAction(ISD::GlobalAddress, MVT::i32, Custom);”** in Cpu0TargetLowering() constructor.